AHappyTeacup/cv/README.md

 View this CV online: <https://ahappyteacup.github.io/cv/>

 ### Full Stack Software Engineer
+This CV is tailored specifically for Mr Test Employer.\
 Experience with python development, linux systems, and customer support, with a degree in Computational Thinking.
 Skilled in troubleshooting, problem solving, and analytical reasoning.
 Quick to learn and apply new technologies.
 Passionate about combining the power of human creativity with technology to create holistic solutions to problems.